jakemcc/jakemccrary.com/source/_posts/2015-12-19-clojurescript-treat-warnings-as-errors.markdown

 [lein-cljsbuild](https://github.com/emezeske/lein-cljsbuild) (version
 1.1.1).
 After some searching we found that lein-cljsbuild supports [specifying custom warning handlers](https://github.com/emezeske/lein-cljsbuild#custom-warning-handlers) as the value to the `:warning-handlers` key.
+The `:warning-handlers` key is a sibling to your build's `:id` key.
 The lein-cljsbuild README even provides an example, which we took and added a `(System/exit 1)` to the end of it.

 ```clojure
 :warning-handlers [(fn [warning-type env extra]